 Air Quality - Nitrogen Dioxide

-Nitrogen dioxide was measured at 17 stations in 2014.
-Concentrations of nitrogen dioxide were below the limit value at all sites.
+Nitrogen dioxide was measured at 15 stations in 2015.
+Concentrations of nitrogen dioxide were below the limit value at all sites, however they are approaching the limit value in some large urban areas.
 Annual concentrations measured at suburban and rural sites are significantly lower than those measured at urban sites.

 Air Quality - PM10

-PM10 was measured at 20 stations in 2014.
-All stations were compliant with the EU annual limit value and all but two were compliant with the WHO air quality guideline value.
-Levels were highest at traffic influenced sites in cities and large towns due to burning of coal and other solid fuel in addition to emissions from traffic.
+PM10 was measured at 18 stations in 2015.
+All stations were compliant with the EU annual limit value, however 16 stations were above the WHO 24-hour mean guideline value.
+Levels were highest in large towns in Ireland due largely to the burning of solid fuel.
+In urban areas there is potential for some additional emissions from traffic.

 |Climate||Status / Trend|